barseghyanartur/django-fobi/README.rst

 Dynamic initial values
 ======================
-It's possible to provide a dynamic initial value for any of the elements.
+It's possible to provide a dynamic initial value for any of the text elements.
 In order to do that, you should use the build-in context processor or make your own one.
 The only requirement is that you should store all values that should be exposes in the form as a dict for `fobi_dynamic_values` dictionary